symphorien/nixseparatedebuginfod2/README.md

 Does not check signatures from the upstream cache.
 Don't use `http` substituters, only `https`.

+If you expose this server to the public, be aware that anybody can request files from very big archives, and the server will unpack them on demand, possibly leading to very large resource usage.

 ### License

 The source is GPL v3 only